LorettaDevs/Loretta/docs/articles/tutorials/creating-a-localizer/part-1.md

 Now that introductions are out of the way, let's get started!

 ## 1. Creating a console project
+Since our program will be invoked from the command line, we'll need to create a console project.

-Let's create a new console project by running `dotnet new console` in an empty directory:
+First let's create a new console project by running `dotnet new console` in an empty directory:
 ```console
 ❯ dotnet new console
 The template "Console App" was created successfully.